• Skip to main content

 As you can see, only Plan F covers more out-of-pocket costs than Plan G. However, those of us qualifying for Medicare as of 2020 can’t get Plan F or Plan C. Congress passed a law that prohibits plans from covering the Medicare Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
 Medicare Part B pays 80 percent of most medically necessary healthcare services. deductible.
 That’s the only difference between Plan F and Plan G.

 As a result of Plan F going away, Plan G is the most coverage new beneficiaries can buy.
 This is why Plan G is the most popular Medigap policy sold and why people compare Medicare Supplement Plan G costs and benefits more than any other plan.
+Plan G is the best Medicare Supplement plan available to new Medicare beneficiaries.

 RELATED: Do I Need Supplemental Insurance If I Have Medicare?

-Medicare Supplement Plan G Benefits
+Medicare Plan G Costs

 Original Medicare, which includes Medicare Part A (hospital coverage) and Medicare Part B (medical coverage), only pays for about 80% of your major medical bills.
 The remaining 20% is your responsibility.